vdhan/an-expansion/README.md

     - Gold Tower Arrow: Support WoG Gold Tower Arrow
     - HotA Uland: HotA Uland has starting skill Warfare
   - Warfare Transport: Some heroes have both starting skills: Warfare and Transport

+- Upgrade: Some creatures have more upgrades
+  - Second Upgrade: Some creatures have second upgrade
+    - Zombie can be upgrade to Mummy

 ---